Royal Bournemouth Hospital: Location

 The hospital is located a short distance from the Wessex Way (A338) in Castle Lane East (A3060) in Bournemouth.
 It is served by bus routes operated by Wilts & Dorset.
 Bournemouth railway station is approximately 1.5 mi from the hospital.

 History

 The first phase of the hospital, which replaced the Royal Victoria Hospital, opened in 1989.
 A second phase of the hospital was opened by Princess Anne in 1992.
 A Cardiac Intervention Unit was opened in April 2005 and the Derwent Hospital, a 28-bed unit previously operated as a private hospital, was purchased in 2007.

 Various acute services were transferred from Christchurch Hospital to the Royal Bournemouth Hospital in 2010.

 On 3 November 2021, a ceremony was carried out to mark the start of construction work on building a new wing.
 The project is part of a £250 million reorganisation of healthcare in Dorset.

-On 6 May 2022, Charles, Prince of Wales opened a lavender garden at the hospital dedicated to hospital staff who died during the Covid-19 pandemic.
+On 6 May 2022, Charles, Prince of Wales opened a lavender garden at the hospital dedicated to hospital staff who died during the COVID-19 pandemic.

+In 2023, the Royal Bournemouth Hospital became the NHS’s first healthcare facility in the United Kingdom to have a section of its hospital under construction using AI technology developed by Buildots, an Israeli AI software platform that analyzes data captured at a building site through 360-degree cameras mounted on helmets.